 We would suggest a 30" metal crate with L&L furnishings.
 Initially pop a puppy bed in one half and a puppy pad in the other with a water bowl.
-This is the ideal set-up for crate training and the nighttime routine as your puppy won't be able to hold themselves all the way through the night.
-As they grow older and become potty trained, you can swap out the puppy bed and pads for a full size crate cushion - your puppy will love their den well into adult!
+This is the ideal setup for crate training and the nighttime routine as your puppy won't be able to hold themselves all the way through the night.
+As they grow older and become potty trained, you can swap out the puppy bed and pads for a full size crate cushion - your puppy will love their den well into adulthood!

 Pug puppy bed

 When it comes to selecting a bed for your new pug puppy, there are two things to bear in mind.
 The first is that pugs are prone to joint issues as they grow up, especially involving their hip joints.
 For this reason, choosing a bed for your pup that can provide the right amount of support and cushioning under their body while they sleep can make a big difference.
 The second factor to consider is hygiene.
 Pug puppies and senior pugs may be prone to anything from a full accident to small dribbles of pee while they sleep.
 With this in mind, choosing a bed that has a removable and fully washable cover is always a good idea.
 We would suggest a bed like the Cosy & Calm Puppy Box Bed in either small or medium size.

 Puppy pads for pugs

 Pugs are highly intelligent dogs and typically fairly easy to potty train.
 That being said, puppy training pads are a must have for new puppies.
 Although training your pug to do their business outside should be quite straightforward, accidents are unavoidable when bringing home a new pug.
 For this reason, training pads should be put on the floor of your puppy’s crate at nighttime for the first few weeks, as well as in their playpen and near a door during the day.
 When used correctly, these pads make the potty training period quick, clean and hassle-free.